sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 layout: default
 title: "Monetising Volatility Risk Premium for AAPL"
 date: 2025-12-25
 excerpt: "The persistence of AAPL’s volatility risk premium was studied and  converted into a systematic put-selling signal for retail traders.
 Over a period of 2.5 years, the strategy was able to generate a total of USD 13,745.50 with one contract traded per execution, with a max drawdown of USD 8071.50.
-Assuming a portfolio capital of USD50,000 for a beginner to intermediate retail trader, the Sharpe ratio is 1.65, assuming a risk-free rate of 3%."
+Assuming a portfolio capital of USD50,000 for a beginner to intermediate retail trader, and a risk-free rate of 3%, the Sharpe ratio is 1.65.
+Of note, risk management measures have yet to been incorporated."
 ---
 # Monetising Volatility Risk Premium for AAPL